alex-kay/DevOps_online_Kharkiv_2020Q42021Q1/project/README.md

 Terraform puts a ssh-key for Ansible on created machines.done Then, Ansible installs needed software..done

 todo:
-- dockerize something
+- dockerize something (like jenkins)
-- ansible vault sensitive data
 - ansible make roles
-- make jenkinsfile
+- ansible make cfg
-- jenkins automate master-slave
 - jenkins build artifacts (to s3?)
-- blue-green deployment ?
-- docker to ECS ?
-- domain ?
+- deploy dev and master branches to respective servers